engerm/notes/kalipi/04 - install and configure parani-ud100.md

 ## Adding the Parani-UD100

 1. Connect device into the Pi.
 1. Locate connected USB device.
-Execute
+Execute:

     ```
 	lsusb
     ```

   * result should contain with DVB-T, meaning the OS has recognized the device and loaded the _correct_ drivers:

     ```
 	Bus 001 Device 004: ID 0a12:0001 Cambridge Silicon Radio, Ltd Bluetooth Dongle (HCI mode)
     ```

-1. Check loaded DVB devices.
+3. Check loaded DVB devices.
 Execute:

     ```
 	lsmod  | grep dvb
     ```

  * result

     ```